drycpp/libposix/README.rst

 --------------

-This library makes a careful distinction between three different classes of error conditions:
+This library makes a careful distinction between three different classes of error conditions, all deriving from the ``posix::error`` base class:

 * **Logic errors**, represented by ``posix::logic_error``.
-Errors of this class are thrown due to programming errors where the POSIX interfaces are being used in violation of documented preconditions.
+Errors of this class are thrown due to programming mistakes where the POSIX interfaces are being used in violation of documented preconditions.
 A common strategy for handling this class of error conditions is to abort the program with a core dump, facilitating introspection to locate and remedy the bug.
 * **Fatal errors**, represented by ``posix::fatal_error``.
 Errors of this class are thrown due to the exhaustion of critical system resources, such